DeepuGowda31/PayPal-Payment-Integration/README.md

 ## PayPal Payment Integration
- This repository showcases a streamlined integration of PayPal payment functionality into web applications.
+ This Project showcases a streamlined integration of PayPal payment functionality into web applications.
  It features a user-friendly payment form built with Bootstrap, designed for a modern and responsive user experience.

 ## Key Features: